Back to all posts

 • whether you can live normally between games

 This is why we usually separate short service trips from longer living trips.
-Our deeper monthly furnished apartment vs hotel cost breakdown explains the same pattern for 30-night stays in normal CDMX demand.
-World Cup dates do not remove that logic; they make it more important to verify.
+Our monthly furnished apartment vs hotel cost breakdown explains the same pattern for 30-night stays in normal CDMX demand.
+World Cup dates do not remove that logic; they make verification more important.

 • you do not want to coordinate cleaning, laundry, or building access

-For a multi-week trip, you may start paying indirectly for normal life: restaurants because there is no kitchen, laundry because there is no washer, coworking because the desk is not comfortable, and extra transport because your location is good for one match day but weak for the rest of the trip.
+The tradeoff shows up when the stay stretches.
+A hotel room can quietly become expensive through normal life: restaurants because there is no kitchen, laundry because there is no washer, coworking because the desk is weak, and extra transport because the location was chosen for one event instead of the whole stay.

 Hotels are not bad.
-They are just designed around service and short stays, not always around living and working for several weeks.
+They are designed around service and short stays.
+A 25-night stay has different needs.

 Furnished Apartments: Usually Better for 2-6 Weeks